-Bayern’s flight to Qatar for Club World Cup delayed 7 hours
+Bayern slams authorities over flight delay to Club World Cup

-BERLIN (AP) - Bayern Munich’s flight to Qatar for the Club World Cup was ‘severely delayed’ after local authorities in Berlin refused permission for takeoff shortly before midnight Friday.
+BERLIN (AP) - Bayern Munich has slammed local flight authorities in Berlin for a seven-hour delay to the team’s departure to Qatar for the Club World Cup after failing to meet a midnight cutoff for flying.

+Bayern board member and former president Uli Hoeneß said on Saturday it was a “scandal without end” that the authorities in Brandenburg refused permission for takeoff around midnight on Friday.

-The Bundesliga leaders were forced to wait until 7 a.m.
-Saturday to leave, the club said, despite having moved their game Friday ahead by 30 minutes to facilitate its planned 11:15 p.m. departure.
+The players and team officials were ready for take off but the Bundesliga leaders were forced to wait until 7 a.m.
+Saturday to leave, despite having moved their game on Friday ahead by 30 minutes to facilitate the planned 11:15 p.m. departure.

 “Because of the unscheduled overnight stay, the crew had to be changed and the plane had to make a stopover in Munich.
 From there, the plane took off for Doha at 9:15 a.m.,” the club said.

-It wasn’t immediately clear what caused the initial delay.
-Bayern did not say why clearance for takeoff had been denied, but the recently opened Berlin Brandenburg Airport generally has a ban on flights from midnight to 5 a.m. to reduce disruption.
+Bayern did not say why clearance for take off had been denied, but the recently opened Berlin Brandenburg Airport (BER) has a ban on flights from midnight to 5 a.m. to reduce disruption to local residents.

-Bayern’s game at Hertha Berlin, which it won 1-0, had been moved forward to give the team ample time to depart before midnight.
+The only exceptions to this rule are for emergencies, postal flights, and government flights, the Brandenburg Ministry for Infrastructure said in a statement on Saturday.

+“These regulations apply to everyone and must be observed by the responsible authorities,” the ministry said.

+The ministry said a further application made later in the night for an exemption to the night flight restrictions “could not be granted” as these are only made “if there is a significant public interest that makes the flight necessary or the flight is necessary for the maintenance of public safety and order.”

+Hoeness told Bavarian broadcaster Bayerische Rundfunk it was a “impudence that the team couldn’t fly off for such an important (tournament) due to a few minutes.
+It’s incomprehensible.”

-Bayern chairman Karl-Heinz Rummenigge was furious over the delay.
+Bayern chairman Karl-Heinz Rummenigge was also furious over the delay.

 “We feel totally mucked about by the responsible people of the Brandenburg political authorities,” Rummenigge told the Bild tabloid.
 “The authorities don’t realize what they’ve done to our team.”

 The flight time from Munich to Doha, Qatar is usually 5 hours, 40 minutes.
-The team reported that the “journey was difficult” but that they landed safely in Doha.
-Coronavirus tests were administered at the airport, and players then went straight to their hotel.
+The team reported that the “journey was difficult” but they landed safely in Doha.
+Coronavirus tests were administered at the airport, and the players then went straight to their hotel.

-Bayern is due to play Egyptian team Al Ahly in the Club World Cup semifinal on Monday and is eying reaching the final on Thursday.
+Bayern is due to play Egyptian team Al Ahly in the Club World Cup semifinals on Monday and is eying reaching the final on Thursday.

-“It’s the grand finale after the Champions League,” Thomas Müller said.
+“It’s the grand finale after the Champions League,” player Thomas Müller said.
 “We want to crown ourselves.”

 Leon Goretzka and Javi Martínez were not among the 22 players traveling due to coronavirus infections.
 Bayern coach Hansi Flick said it was more likely that Goretzka would be able to rejoin the squad in time for the final.